The Long Shadow

 “Fascinating.” — Andrew Roberts, Wall Street Journal

-“Deploying the Great War as his lens, Reynolds has given us one of the most illuminating studies in the history of ideas to appear for many years.
-Beautifully written, with a masterly command of the diverse subject matter it addresses, The Long Shadow is an immensely rich book… If our leaders really want to learn from history, they could start by reading this book.” — John Gray, The Literary Review
+“One of the most illuminating studies in the history of ideas to appear for many years.
+Beautifully written, with a masterly command of the diverse subject matter it addresses, The Long Shadow is an immensely rich book.” — John Gray, The Literary Review

 “A clear-eyed appraisal of the First World War’s consequences.” — Michael F. Bishop, The Daily Beast